mysteriumnetwork/tequilapi-webapp-tutorial/README.md

 # Mysterium node management app example

-In this tutorial we are going to create a webapp that will allow us to manage and see stats of multiple nodes.
+In this tutorial, we are going to create a web app that will allow us to manage and see the stats of multiple nodes.
 We will use the [mysterium-vpn-js](https://github.com/mysteriumnetwork/mysterium-vpn-js) npm package to interact with our nodes and manage them.

-Our webapp will consist in 2 parts:
+Our web app will consist of 2 parts:
 - A react application
 - A web proxy

-We need to use a web proxy due to CORS limitations, in the future, if we are able to set the CORS origin whitelist in our nodes, we will no longer need it.
+We need to use a web proxy due to CORS limitations, in the future, if we can set the CORS origin whitelist in our nodes, we will no longer need it.
 These limitations are set for security reasons.

-To follow this tutorial you will need some requeriments:
+To follow this tutorial you will need some requirements:
 - Node.js >= 14.0
 - npm
 - yarn
 - Mysterium node port 4449 forwarded in our router

-We will start by building the proxy as it provides a base for our webapp.
+We will start by building the proxy as it provides a base for our web app.
 We are going to use node.js with typescript to develop it.

 ## Proxy creation